 Set aside 5 minutes each day to deal with the daily clutter.Once you’ve put in the hard work of cleaning up, little and often is key!
 Try to leave the kitchen tidy every evening and not only will it make your mornings easier, it will also prevent the long term build-up of clutter.

 Are you feeling inspired to start a decluttering mission in your kitchen?
-Got some top tips I haven’t covered?
-Please let us know in the comments!
+Got some top cleaning tips I haven’t covered?
+Drop us a message and let us know!

 Bio: Sara is an organisation-fanatic working for Glasgow-based self-storage company Storage Vault (https://www.storagevault.com).
 Storage Vault have over 15 years’ industry experience and provide expertise and self-storage solutions for all customers whether for home or work.